nextflow-io/nextflow/docs/cli.md

 : Service hub where the project is hosted.
 Options: `gitlab` or `bitbucket`.

 `-r` (`master`)
-: Revision to clone - It can be a git branch, tag, or revision number.
+: Revision of the project to clone (either a git branch, tag or commit SHA number).

 `-user`
 : Private repository user name.